Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-The paper is taught via two 3-day compulsory block courses in Christchurch likely to be in March and June, plus some evening audioconferences, and the use of an interactive web-based tool (Moodle).
+The paper is taught via two 3-day compulsory block courses in Christchurch, normally in held in March and June, plus four evening video conferences via Zoom, together with the use of an interactive online learning platform, Moodle.

 - Graduate Attributes Emphasised